songzijiang/GeoAttX/README.md

 ```

 ## Notes:
-### GeoAttX_M (Huayu) training and validation data list.
+### Huayu (GeoAttX_M) training and validation data list.
-The data list for GeoAttX_M can be found in the following format:
+The data list for GeoAttX_M can be found in 'dataset/GeoAttX_M' in the following format:
 ```{path_to_data}/{year}_{month}/{day}/{year}{month}{day}_{hour}_{minute}_{m_jdx}_{m_idx}.npy```
 m_jdx: the middle index of the width.
 m_idx: the middle index of the height.